JavanPoirier/AudioMixer/README.md

 A dynamic volume mixer with process icons that reflects the windows volume mixer.
 Control each independent process' volume as applications open and close.
 No need to statically assign a button to a single application, the application placeholder actions will update accordingly.

+**IMPORTANT:** To have the plugin work best and provide as many process icons as possible, please ensure you are running your Stream Deck app as an administrator.
+See "Troubleshooting" for more details.

 **Tutorial Video:** Click to watch
 <a href="https://www.youtube.com/watch?v=26_o4-roURs" title="Link Title"><img src="https://github.com/JavanPoirier/AudioMixer/blob/master/Previews/1-preview.png" alt="Click to watch" /></a>